prathakkumar/SpellCorrect/README.md

 # SpellCorrect Flask
 SpellCorrect Flask is a web app based on Flask and symspellpy package.
 SpellCorrect processeses the text and give suggestions for mispelled words.

-Setup
+# Setup

 Install the requirements and setup the development environment.

-pip3 install -r requirements.txt
+pip install -r requirements.txt

 Run the application.